arivictor/arivictor.github.io/_posts/2025-08-27-better-python-decorators.md

 ---
 layout: post
-title: "Better Python: Decorators - From Basics to Advanced Patterns"
+title:  "Better Python Decorators - Basic and Advanced Patterns"
-date: 2025-02-05
+date: 2025-08-28 12:00:00 +1000
-summary: "Unlock the power of Python decorators to write cleaner, more modular code.
-Learn to create, chain, and optimize decorators for real-world applications."
+description: "Use Python decorators to write cleaner, more modular code.
+Learn to create, chain, and optimize decorators for real-world use cases."
 categories: python programming decorators patterns better-python
 ---

-# The Magic of Code Enhancement

 Decorators are one of Python's most powerful and elegant features.
 They allow you to modify or enhance functions and classes without changing their core implementation.
 Think of them as wrappers that add functionality—like adding superpowers to your code.